 As Nira Hativa suggests, an effective lecture does more than communicate information: "[i]t arouses interest and motivation; promotes concentration and attention; identifies and marks the most important information; and enables effective cognitive processing, storing, and information retrieval" (76).

-Charles W. Eliot, former President of Harvard, put it differently: "The lecturer pumps laboriously into sieves.
+Charles W. Eliot, a former president of Harvard, put it differently: "The lecturer pumps laboriously into sieves.
 The water may be wholesome, but it runs through.
 A mind must work to grow" (cited in Bok, 123).

 The links and resources below offer strategies for making minds work during a lecture.